avnishit/ReadabilityX/README.md

-A Readability clone with on mozilla redability, readability-node and fungibility Under development.
+A Readability clone with on mozilla redability, readability-node and fungibility <br>
+Under development.